 Scott P. Borsack

-Scott Borsack has more than 25 years of experience focusing on transactional tax planning, income tax planning, estate planning and tax controversy defense.
+Scott Borsack has more than 30 years of experience representing clients in a variety of transactional matters.
 Working as part of a team representing clients, Scott is routinely called upon to structure a variety of transactions to minimize the burden of federal and state taxes.
-Scott has worked with clients and their advisors to bring tax efficiency to mergers, acquisitions, dispositions, fund formations, workouts and debt restructuring, inbound and outbound investments, compensation planning and the use of tax pass-through entities such as partnerships and S corporations.
-Developing a tax strategy before transactions get off the ground allows for efficient implementation and maximization of client goals.
+Scott has worked with clients and their advisors to bring tax efficiency to mergers, acquisitions, dispositions, fund formations, workouts and debt restructuring, inbound and outbound investments, and the use of tax pass-through entities such as partnerships and S corporations.
+Scott also represents regional and community banks, directing their loan transactions, preparing loan documents and clearing title issues He also represents borrowers in loan transactions with their banks.

 Additionally, Scott represents clients before federal and state taxing authorities.
 He has represented clients involved in all phases of civil and criminal tax investigations before administrative agencies as well as federal and state courts.
 As the Internal Revenue Service, in particular, has gotten more aggressive in its enforcement activities, the ability to defend positions before governmental authorities can be a significant benefit to clients.